isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>TB is an airborne disease.
 TB disease spreads through the air when an
 infected person coughs or sneezes.
 Transmission usually requires close and prolonged exposure to the TB bacteria.
-It can be worsened by being enclosed in areas with poor ventilation.</p>
+The chances of transmission dramatically increase by being in enclosed areas with poor ventilation.</p>
 <p></p>
 <p>TB disease cannot be spread by shaking someone’s hand, kissing, touching
 bed linens, or sitting on toilet seats.</p>